CVliner/time_series_temperature_predict/README.md

  Forecast should achieve a MSE of 6 or less and a MAE of 2 or less

 - If your forecast didn't achieve this threshold try re-training your model with a different architecture (you will need to re-run both `create_uncompiled_model` and `create_model` functions) or tweaking the optimizer's parameters.

-- If your forecast did achieve this threshold run the following cell to save the model in a HDF5 file which will be used for grading and after doing so, submit your assigment for grading.

-- This environment includes a dummy SavedModel directory which contains a dummy model trained for one epoch. **To replace this file with your actual model you need to run the next cell before submitting for grading.**
-"""